scala/scala3/docs/docs/reference/metaprogramming/inline.md

 ## Inline Conditionals

-If the condition of an if-then-else expressions is a constant, the expression simplifies to the selected branch.
-Prefixing an if-then-else expression with `inline` forces the condition to be a constant, and thus guarantees that the conditional will always simplify.
+If the condition of an if-then-else expressions is a constant expression then it simplifies to the selected branch.
+Prefixing an if-then-else expression with `inline` enforces that the condition has to be a constant expression, and thus guarantees that the conditional will always simplify.

 Example: